Examples (may also count as Minimalistic Cover Art and/or Design Student's Orgasm):

 - And White Blood Cells and Get Behind Me Satan.

-- Jack White's solo album Blunderbuss doesn't have any text on the cover either.
+- Jack White's solo albums Blunderbuss and Lazarettto don't have any text on the covers either.

-- John Lennon/Plastic Ono Band and Yoko Ono/Plastic Ono Band by, well, who it says.
+- John Lennon/Plastic Ono Band and Yoko Ono/Plastic Ono Band by who it says.

 - Propaganda and Kimono My House by Sparks.

 - It's Only Rock 'N' Roll and A Bigger Bang by The Rolling Stones.

 - Achtung Baby, Boy and No Line on the Horizon by U2 (though the former has a picture of a ring written "U2" to at evoke the band).

 - The Black Album by Kino, released after the death of frontman Viktor Tsoi.

 - Electric Ladyland by The Jimi Hendrix Experience.